howlongistheline/howlongistheline.org/README.md

 meteor run

 #### Insert the database if running locally (never for production)
-While meteor is running, in a new shell from *outside* of the howlongistheline directory run:
+Run this from within the project directory while Meteor is running (it must be running to serve the local MongoDB instance):
 ```
+cd ..
+tar -xvf howlongistheline.org/mongodump.tar.gz
-wget <coming soon> && tar -xvf dump.tar.gz && mongorestore -h 127.0.0.1 --port 3001 -d meteor dump/meteor
+mongorestore -h 127.0.0.1 --port 3001 -d meteor dump/meteor
 ```
 (You will need [Mongo](https://docs.mongodb.com/manual/installation/) to be installed on your system).

-If you already have the database but want to update it to the latest version, do a `meteor reset` before running the above.
+If you already have the database but want to update it to the latest version, do a `meteor reset` from within the project directory before running the above, otherwise you will recieve `duplicate key error` errors.

 #### Mongo errors
 If Mongo exists with status 1: